Wage Garnishment: How It Works, What You Can Do, and Other FAQs

-What is a Garnishment & How did I Get One?
+What Is a Garnishment & How Did I Get One?

 Garnishments may occur if you stop paying your creditor and the creditor decides to take legal action.
 To take action, a creditor must get a Garnishment Order from the Court to present to your employer or financial institution to make payments out of your income or bank account.
 You may have heard people say the term ‘garnished;’ however, the correct term is garnishee or garnishment.
 A Garnishment Order from the Court is not required by Canada Revenue Agency as they are able to issue a Requirement to Pay in its place.

-How Much Will Get Garnisheed?
+How Much Will Get Garnished?